What is the Royal Box at the Wimbledon Championships?

-History of the Royal Box
+The history of the Royal Box

-Before leaving the grounds that day the Prince was offered the Presidency of the All England and Lawn Tennis Club (AELTC) which he accepted.
+Before leaving the Grounds that day, the Prince was offered the Presidency of the All England and Lawn Tennis Club (AELTC), which he accepted.
 The Prince then donated a challenge trophy to the Club.
 The Committee Box was adapted for Royal visits on an as required basis.

 How are guests selected for invitation to the Royal Box?

 The Royal Box has 74 seats.
 The seats are dark green Lloyd Loom wicker chairs with padded seating.
-Access to the Royal Box is via the Clubhouse and is guarded by uniformed members of the armed services.
+Access to the Royal Box is via the Clubhouse and the entrance is guarded by uniformed members of the armed services.

 Past guests have included Tom Cruise, Priyanka Chopra, Dame Maggie Smith, Benedict Cumberbatch, Billie Jean King and Bjorn Borg, Twiggy, Anna Wintour, Sir Michael Parkinson and Dame Shirley Bassey